How to Negotiate With Mandarich Law Group to Settle Debt

 2. Assert your affirmative defenses.
 An affirmative defense is any legal reason that Mandarich Law Group should not win the case.
 For example, the statute of limitations is a common affirmative defense to include in an Answer.
 There are dozens of other defenses you can use to strengthen your side of the case.

 3. File the Answer with the court, and send a copy to Mandarich Law Group.
 Ensure you file an answer through your local Clerk of the court within the stipulated time frame; missing the deadline warrants a default judgment.
-Send your court-stamped response to Mandarich Law Group through mail.
+Send your response to Mandarich Law Group through mail, and check with your court's clerk if the copy needs to be court-stamped or not.

 Use SoloSuit to respond to a debt collection lawsuit in 15 minutes.